mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     like days, weeks, and months.

 As we continue to explore Django,
-I will discuss these views
+We will discuss these views
 when their related topic (like forms) is the primary subject
 {{< web >}}
 of an article.